-4 Growth-By-(Trade) Destination: China and Growth in the Global South
+4 Growth-by-(trade) destination: China and growth in the global South

-4.1 Major Findings
+4.1 Major findings

-According to the results of the tests, our time series have the typical features of macro panel in growth empirics as reviewed by Eberhardt and Teal (2011; 2012): cross-sectional dependence, non-stationarity, breaks and possible cointegration.
-We employ the Common Correlated Effects (CCE) estimator developed by Pesaran (2007), which accommodates all of these features and is appropriate for growth regression models (Eberhardt and Teal (2011; 2012)).
+According to the results of the tests, our time series have all typical features of macro-economic panel data in growth empirics as reviewed by Eberhardt and Teal (2011; 2012): cross-sectional dependence, non-stationarity, structural breaks and possible cointegration.

+We employ the CCE estimator developed by Pesaran (2007), which accommodates all of these features and is appropriate for growth regression models (Eberhardt and Teal, 2011; 2012).

-The findings from the CCE-MG estimation show the positive and significant effects of imports from China on the output level in the global South.
+The findings from the CCE-MG estimation (Table 6) show the positive and significant effects of imports from China on the output level in the Global South.
 One percent increase in imports volume from China is associated with around 0.11%, 0.07% and 0.05% increases in GDP level according to FE, CCE-MG and AMG approaches, respectively.
-However, these figures are still smaller than the corresponding figures of EDE (around 0.16%, 0.08% and 0.05%, repectively) and AdE (0.18%, 0.12% and 0.1%).
-While exports to EDE and AdE both enhance growth, exports to China contribute insignificantly to the GDP level of the countries in our sample.
+However, these figures are still smaller than the corresponding figures of EME (around 0.16%, 0.08% and 0.05%, respectively) and AdE (0.18%, 0.12% and 0.1%).
+While exports to EME and AdE both enhance growth, exports to China contribute insignificantly to the GDP of the countries in our sample.

-The findings from the DCCE-MG approach at different lags (Table 8) are consistent with that of CCE estimator: contributions of imports from China are significant, but lower than that of EDE and AdE; and, in contrast to exports to EDE and AdE, exports to China are irrelevant to growth.
+The results of the DCCE-MG approach at different lags (Tables 7a, 7b and 7c) are consistent with that of CCE estimator: contributions of imports from China are significant, but lower than that of EME and AdE; and, in contrast to exports to EME and AdE, exports to China are irrelevant to growth.
 Furthermore, the dynamic model allows to differentiate between long-run and short-run effects.
-In general, the long-run effects of imports on GDP increase are two times higher than the short-run effects.
-Different from the static models, the dynamic models indicate that exports to China or EDE both are unimportant to growth in long-term although exports to EDE still have some impacts in short-term.
-The significant and negative EC coefficient terms in all specifications of Table 8 (except for full FE models) confirm the presence of the cointegration or long-run equilibrium relationship between trade and GDP of the panel.
+In general, the positive long-run effects of imports on GDP are two times higher than the short-run effects.
+Different from the static models, the dynamic models indicate that exports to China or EME are both unimportant to growth in the long-run although exports to EME still have some impacts in the short-run.
+The significant and negative EC coefficient terms in all specifications of Tables 7a, 7b and 7c (except for full FE models) confirm the presence of the cointegration or long-run equilibrium relationship between trade and GDP of the panel.

 In terms of methodology, there is a large difference between the FE and the CCE-MG/AMG, both in static and dynamic settings.
-FE, which does not account for the cross-sectional dependence, nonstationarity, cointegration and structural break, seems to overestimate the contributions of trade in general to growth.
+FE, which does not account for the cross-sectional dependence, non-stationarity, cointegration and structural breaks, seems to overestimate the contributions of trade in general to growth.
 Diagnostic tests show that RMSE and CD test statistics in FE models are considerably higher than that of CCE-MG and AMG, which are indicators of poorer performance of FE compared to CCE-MG and AMG.